13bzhang/fbsample/README.md

 2. Create a Facebook App and authorize it to manage the ads of your Facebook Page.
 Follow the directions outlined in [fbRads](https://github.com/cardcorp/fbRads/blob/master/README.md) to crate your Facebook App and connect with the OAuth token.

-3. Draft [a post](https://www.facebook.com/business/learn/facebook-page-create-posts) for your Facebook Page that you will use as your ad.
+3. Draft [a post](https://www.facebook.com/business/learn/facebook-page-create-posts) for your Facebook Page that you will use as your [Ad Creative](https://developers.facebook.com/docs/marketing-api/reference/ad-creative).
 The post should contain a catchy image, a short description of your survey, and a link to your survey.
-Do not publish the post but instead save it as a draft.
-You will use this post as an Ad Creative.
+Do not publish the post but instead save it as a draft to be published later as part of your ad.

 4. Use `fb_campaign` in `fbRads` to create a [Campaign](https://developers.facebook.com/docs/marketing-api/reference/ad-campaign-group) for your quota sample.
 All ads will be a part of this campaign.